christinelfrank16/ParksApi.Solution/README.md

 ## Support and contact details

 Find a bug?!
-Add an issue to the GitHub Repo.
+Add an issue to the GitHub Repo.<br>
 Repo: https://github.com/christinelfrank16/ParksApi.Solution

 Other Contact<br>